-Situation Updates: During an emergency, the best action is to check the University’s Emergency home page, www.virginia.edu/emergency, where you will find the most up-to-date information.
+Situation Updates: During an emergency, the best action is to check the University’s emergency website, www.virginia.edu/emergency, where you will see the most up-to-date information.
 The University's home page will be accessible at www.virginia.edu if the emergency website is disrupted for any reason.

 Key staff and student leaders, such as the Resident Staff, also will be equipped to communicate directly with students.
 All available forms of communication will be used to convey needed information to students.

 To keep parents informed, the vice president and chief student affairs officer will communicate with you on health and emergency issues.